-Section 2 - Community-At-Large Representatives
+Section 2 - Community-At-Large Voting Representatives

 There will be an unrestricted number of community-at-large members representing the general community.
 However, any such member must reside in the Lake County area.
-Community-at-large members may not be involved as a staff member, board member, or volunteer, with any organization member.
+Community-at-large voting members may not be involved as a staff member, board member, or volunteer, or compensated volunteer with any organization that is a member of the LCCoC.
+Members who are volunteers and receive no financial compensation may be voting members of the LCCoC.
 A LCCoC member, therefore, cannot represent both an organization and be a community-at-large member.
-Their designation, Community-At-Large or Organizational Representative must be clearly designated in their membership application form.
+Their designation, community-at-large or organizational representative must be clearly designated in their membership application form.
+Community-members-at-large will be asked to offer four hours of service to committee work, of their choice, each year.